tinker1234/uyt/README.md

 It can search youtube and find the ID of the first video.
 It can grab,
-- Video auther,
+- Video auther
-- Video titles,
+- Video titles
-- Video description,
+- Video description
-- Video length (M=Minutes, S=seconds etc),
+- Video length (M=Minutes, S=seconds etc)
 - Video views (it has commas)
-- Video likes/dislikes (int values),
+- Video likes/dislikes (int values)
-- Video published (year-month-day),
+- Video published (year-month-day)
 - Video genres

-// NOTE
+* NOTE
 Everything network wise is done in the `__init__` to make things faster.

 # How to use to search